What you see: Greenish skin on a potato.

-But you need to eat a lot to get sick
+You need to eat a lot of solanine to get sick

 While solanine is present in trace amounts in normal-looking potatoes, a 200-pound person would need to eat 20 pounds of not-green potatoes in a single day to reach toxic levels, according a report published by the University of Nebraska – Lincoln Extension.
 If, writes author Alexander Pavlista, those potatoes had been exposed to light, which can easily increase solanine concentrations by 10, that same person could suffer to some degree after eating two pounds of potatoes.
 For perspective, a large baked potato can weigh about a pound.

-You'll probably taste it before it harms you
+You’ll probably taste bitterness in a green potato before it harms you

 “They’d have to be really green to get at levels that are going to cause you issues,” she said.

 Olsen said that if a potato is slightly green in one area, she’ll just cut that part off.
 If it’s green all over, however, she’ll toss it.
 Worth keeping in mind—solanine tends to concentrate in the peels, so that’s an area where you should be especially cautious.
 Also important: while cooked potatoes will stop producing solanine, cooking will not eliminate existing solanine.